bjs11111/beacon-player/README.md

     ```bash
      $ ionic resources
      ```
+     This will also change your config.xml by adding the platforms icon tags.

 2. run app on device
   To run the project on your mobile phone do following
   ```bash